ScotSpirit Holiday Voucher Scheme for unpaid carers and low income families

 - Funding for day visits is capped at £200 for day tickets or passes both during the peak and off-peak season.

 As a scheme participant you will not only benefit through financial reimbursement, your participation and contribution to the scheme helps to create a more inclusive and responsible tourism industry.
-The scheme is open to bed and breakfasts, guest houses, hotels, hostels, camping parks and visitor attractions across Scotland.

 Benefits to businesses include:

 - Stimulating off-season domestic breaks and day visits in Scotland

 - Supporting beneficiaries and communities with subsidised breaks

 - Business reimbursement for day trips and overnight stays – for full details of reimbursement, please view our guidance document